 An example of the second case is processing compressed video for a human controller.
 The system knows that a new frame must be produced at a constant update frequency.
-The cost of each iteration is highly variable and the minimum required latency to terminate the computation and receive the last consistent result is much less the mean iteration cost and bound.
-Therefore using ATC from the computation to the result transmission code at the expiration of the known time bound is a convenient programming style.
-Of course, there are other kinds programming tasks that also benefit from ATC.
+The cost of each iteration is highly variable and the minimum required latency to terminate the computation and receive the last consistent result is much less than the mean iteration cost and bound.
+Therefore, using ATC for interrupting a computation to capture an intermediate result at the expiration of a known time bound is a convenient programming style.
+Of course, there are other kinds programming tasks that may also benefit from ATC.